Expect the Unexpected: Exploring Multidisciplinary Approaches to Insider Threat Mitigation

 1445-1545

-Participants with varied backgrounds shared their experience and views in order to have an overview of prioritized Red Flags and measures in the topic of ‘observation’.
+Participants with varied backgrounds shared their experiences and views, which provided an overview of prioritized red flags and measures in the topic of ‘observation’.
 The goal was to evaluate, in small groups, a set of red flags and measures and place them in different categories: high/medium/low and must-have/ nice-to-have/ not useful.
 This exercise is based on doctoral research.
 At the end of the exercise, participants reviewed and reflected on their choices as compared to the research.
+Note: The downloadable cards are to be printed 2-sided: Side 1: Observation, Side 2: Logo.

 1445-1545